aritmos/Computer-Modelling/LJ/README.md

 Where σ and ε are parameters in the LJ potential.
 (these depend on what is being simulated)

+## Input files:

+lj_sim.py requires two existing files, which contain the parameters for the simulation.
+Using a generalized form for naming convention in the previous section, we will call these
+<setup.dat> and <data.dat> respectively.
+One can duplicate and modify the existing files <setup.dat> and <data.dat>, as long as the formatting is not changed, as the variables are set by looking at hardcoded line numbers within their respective files.

+Every odd line has a comment that specifies what parameter the number on the line below refers to.
+The value of each parameter should be the only thing in its respective line.
+In the case of disabling and enabling observables use 0 and 1 respectively.

+### setup.dat
+This file contains the variables to set the properties of the material that is simulated.
+It contains the temperature, mass and density.
+Since the program works in reduced units the mass should be always set to 1.

+### data.dat
+This file contains the variables to set the properties of the simulation.
+It contains the number of simulated particles, the total simulation time, the simulation time step, and which observables to log.

+Observables: potential energy, kinetic energy, total energy (total energy will override potential and kinetic if enabled), MSD and RDF.

+Furthermore there are also variables to choose every how many time steps we want the MSD and RDF to be calculated, and how many columns the RDF histogram should have.

+## Outputs

+All outputs will be inside the <output> subdirectory.
+The simulation will always at least create the trajectory file, which by default is <traj.xyz>, any of the other enabled observables will also be saved here.
+The format for the trajectory file is XYZ compliant in order for it to be visualized in a program such as VMD.

+The files for the observables (except RDF) have the following structure, at each line:

+> time value

+The RDF instead has:

+> distance value

 ## Changelog: (from original project document)